insin/newforms/docs/forms.rst

    .. js:attribute:: kwargs.errorConstructor

-      the constructor function to be used when creating error details -- defaults to :js:class:`ErrorList`.
+      the constructor function to be used when creating error details.
+Defaults to :js:class:`ErrorList`.

       :type: Function